 The skeleton also took on a key role in the investigation surrounding the extinction of Neanderthals, as it is believed that it belonged to a child who had one Neanderthal parent and one anatomically modern human parent.

 The main aim of The Abrigo do Lagar Velho Interpretation Centre is to share the results of research carried out at the Abrigo do Lagar Velho archaeological site, contextualising these findings within the history of human evolution.

-Currently classed as a National Monument, the archaeological findings have recently been put forwards for classification as an asset of national interest, designating it as a national treasure.
+Currently a National Monument, the archaeological findings have been classified as assets of national interest, designating it as a national treasure.

 The Lapedo child awaits!
 And while you’re there, make sure to leave time to explore the PR1 Lapedo Valley walking trail so that you can delve deeper into the fantastic natural beauty of this area.

 > Fridays, Saturdays, Sundays and bank holidays: 9:30am – 12:30pm | 2 – 5:30pm

 > Organised groups, educational services and itineraries booked in advance are permitted from Monday to Friday